XEABC-AM

 XEABC-AM is a radio station in Mexico City, licensed to San Sebastián Chimalpa in the State of Mexico.
-Broadcasting on 760 kHz, XEABC is owned by Radio Cañón, S.A. de C.V., concessionaire for the Estudios Tepeyac division of Radio Cañon, and broadcasts a talk radio format as "Radio Cañón".
+Broadcasting on 760 kHz, XEABC is owned by Radio Cañón, S.A. de C.V., concessionaire for the Estudios Tepeyac division of Radio Cañon, and broadcasts an Adult Contemporary format as "Vox".

 History

-XEABC signed on August 20, 1964.
-Its ownership has not changed throughout its history, and neither has its talk format.
+XEABC signed on August 20, 1964, and adopted the "ABC Radio" name in the 1970s.
+For many years, the station's logo was the same as the logo of the American Broadcasting Company, despite never having any relation to it.

-XEABC relies on the resources of Organización Editorial Mexicana newspapers, which are co-owned with Estudios Tepeyac and XEABC.
+ABC Radio relied on the resources of Organización Editorial Mexicana newspapers, which are co-owned with Estudios Tepeyac and XEABC.

-This station is the provider of programming to 24 radio stations across Mexico.
+XEABC provided programming to 24 radio stations across Mexico.
 Of these, two carry similar callsigns: XEABCJ-AM 1440 in Guadalajara and XEABCA-AM 820 in Mexicali.

 In April 2021, NTR acquired the ABC Radio network from OEM.
 XEABC was rebranded as "760 AM", until August 15, 2022 when it adopted the name "Radio Cañón", name used on old ABC Radio stations, based on XHTGO-FM.

+On January 5, 2026, the station adopted the "Vox Radio Hits" format from Radiópolis, featuring contemporary Spanish and English music from the 90s, 2000s and 2010s, while retaining the NTR news programs.